 - October 1: To be considered for funding

-- December 1: To be considered for funding if funds remain
+- December 1: To be considered for admission and funding, if space and funds remain

 Summer Term (May):

 - March 1: To be considered for funding